 First of all, we did our best to include some of the best things to do in Athens in general, without prioritising the monuments of Classical Athens.
 We’re helplessly in love with the Acropolis and the other ancient ruins but Athens is a lot more than just its classical past.
 Therefore, if you’re spending 3 days in Athens, it makes sense to get to know a little bit of everything the city has to offer.

 Secondly, to see Athens in 3 days our way means that you’ll set your alarms early in the morning to fall in the arms of your comfy hotel beds late in the evening.

 That said, this 3-day Athens itinerary isn’t set in stone.
 You can adjust it to your preferences accordingly.
-Also, you may have to reorder some of the activities in Athens we recommend, especially with regards to the season you’re visiting, as this would affect opening/closing times of archaeological sites, sunset times etc.
+Also, you may have to reorder some of the activities in Athens we recommend, especially with regard to the season you’re visiting, as this would affect the opening/closing times of archaeological sites, sunset times etc.

 Download the short version of our 3-Day Athens Itinerary to keep it handy during your trip to Athens!